Pyrrhusn/splendor-java-console-fx/README.md

 The `/doc` folder contains the javadoc generated documentation of the domain entities, methods and their use-cases.
 There is no authentication system, but the users/players are stored and retrieved from the database using their name and year of birth.
 Furthermore, the application supports multiple languages, English (EN) and Dutch (NL), that are loaded with ResourceBundles.

 Communication between the domain and UI layers is provided through Data Transfer Objects (DTOs), which can be found under the `/src/dto` directory.
-Objects mapping to/from database is done or simulated with the corresponding mapper classed found under `src/persistentie`, the database connection configuration file can be foud here as well.
+Objects mapping to/from database is done or simulated with the corresponding mapper classed found under `src/persistentie`.
+Orginally the underlying database was MySQL and the connection string for it can be configured in `src/persistentie/Connectie.java`.

 The cards used in the game are created with data written using custom syntax and pulled from text files that are parsed by a custom parser, refer to `src/persistentie/OntwikkelingskaartMapper.java`.
 This makes them extensible and easy to configure.
 For an overview of the game flow, check out `src/ui/SplendorApplicatie.java`.
 The majority of the code and core logic was developed by me, as one team member had to leave the group early on and we encountered other challenges that limited the involvement of some members.